emmaggie/nd4j/functions.md

 ### Sigmoid

-Sigmoid is a mathematical funciton in the shape of an S, or sigmoid curve, which normalizes data to a range between -1 and 1, so that it can be understood in terms of probabilities.
+[Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) is a mathematical function in the shape of an S, or sigmoid curve, which normalizes data to a range between -1 and 1, so that it can be understood in terms of probabilities.
 Sigmoid functions are one of several activation functions used for [artificial neurons](http://deeplearning4j.org/).

     ndv = sigmoid(nd);